-Diphtheria toxoid is only available as a combination vaccine.
+Diphtheria toxoid is only available in combination vaccines.
 The amount of diphtheria toxoid present varies by product.
 Preparations containing higher concentrations of diphtheria toxoid (designated as “D”) are administered for primary immunization of infants and young children less than 7 years of age (pediatric formulation).
 Preparations containing a lower concentration (designated as “d” and referred to as “reduced”) may be administered as a booster dose to children 4 years to less than 7 years of age and are the recommended product for older children, adolescents and adults (adolescent/adult formulation).

 Diphtheria toxoid protects against the systemic effects of diphtheria toxin but does not directly protect against infection.
 Carriage of C. diphtheriae can occur in immunized individuals, but the rate of carriage is lower in immunized populations.
 After a complete primary series, more than 97% of vaccinees develop antibody concentrations that are protective against diphtheria toxin.
 In studies assessing booster response, 100% of vaccinees had a protective antibody titre one month after the booster dose.
 Antitoxin is believed to persist at protective concentrations for 10 years or more.

 Diphtheria toxoid-containing vaccine is recommended for routine infant immunization beginning at 2 months of age.
 DTaP-IPV (with or without Hib) vaccine is authorized for use in children less than 7 years of age.
 DTaP-HB-IPV-Hib vaccine is authorized for use in children 6 weeks to 23 months of age and may be given to children aged 24 months to less than 7 years, if necessary.
 DTaP-IPV or Tdap-IPV vaccine should be used as the booster dose for children at 4 to 6 years of age.
-Children 7 years of age and older should receive the adolescent/adult formulation of diphtheria-tetanus-pertussis-containing vaccine with or without polio (Tdap or Tdap-IPV) as it contains less diphtheria toxoid than preparations given to younger children and is less likely to cause reactions in older children.
+Children 7 years of age and older should receive the adolescent/adult formulation of diphtheria-tetanus-pertussis-containing vaccine, with or without polio (Tdap or Tdap-IPV), as it contains less diphtheria toxoid than preparations given to younger children and is less likely to cause reactions in older children.
 Tdap vaccine should be administered to adolescents at 14 to 16 years of age as the first 10-year booster dose; Tdap-IPV vaccine should be used if IPV vaccine is also indicated.

-Adults who have not previously received a primary series (at least 3 doses) of diphtheria toxoid-containing vaccine should receive one dose of Tdap-IPV vaccine followed by two doses of Td-IPV vaccine.
+Adults who have not previously received a primary series (at least 3 doses) of diphtheria toxoid-containing vaccine should receive one dose of Tdap-IPV vaccine, followed by two doses of Td-IPV vaccine.
 There is new evidence that a booster dose of Td vaccine may not be required every 10 years.
 Pending review, a booster dose of Td vaccine is recommended every 10 years.

 Refer to Schedule and Booster doses and re-immunization.
 Refer to Tetanus Toxoid, Pertussis Vaccine, Poliomyelitis Vaccine, Haemophilus influenzae type b Vaccine and Hepatitis B Vaccine in Part 4 for additional information.

 Premature infants in stable clinical condition should be immunized with a diphtheria toxoid-containing vaccine at the same chronological age and according to the same schedule as full-term infants.
-Infants born prematurely (especially those weighing less than 1,500 grams at birth) are at higher risk of apnea and bradycardia following vaccination.
+Infants born prematurely, especially those weighing less than 1,500 grams at birth, are at higher risk of apnea and bradycardia following vaccination.
 Hospitalized premature infants should have continuous cardiac and respiratory monitoring for 48 hours after their first immunization.
 Refer to Immunization of Infants Born Prematurely in Part 3 for additional general information.

 Residents of long-term care facilities should receive all routine immunizations appropriate for their age and risk factors, including diphtheria toxoid-containing vaccine.
-Refer to Immunization of Patients in Health Care Institutions in Part 3 for additional general information.
+Refer to Immunization of Persons/Residents in Health Care Institutions in Part 3 for additional general information.

 Individuals with congenital immunodeficiencies involving any part of the immune system, including persons with partial T-lymphocyte defects (e.g., DiGeorge syndrome, Wiskott-Aldrich syndrome, ataxia-telangiectasia), may receive diphtheria-tetanus-pertussis-polio-Hib -containing vaccine if indicated.